How I gave up on writing

 I left it behind.
 I gave up on the dream of being a published writer and let the thought settle at the bottom of my mind.
 I forget it was there, until I graduated, found my first job and suddenly asked myself “Is this really what I want to do for the rest of my life?”
 The answer was “Good grief, no!”

-The hard times in the job market plaid a big role in it.
+The hard times in the job market plaid a prominent role in it.
 My first job wasn’t what I had studied so hard for, nor was the second.
-Writing powerfully resurfaced from the bottom of my mind every time I asked myself “what do I want to do?”
+Writing resurfaced from the bottom of my mind every time I asked myself “what do I want to do?”

 And there remained.